malloc-nbytes/file-man/README.md

 ```

 ### List a directory
-This works the same as the command `ls` does, except you provide it an ambiguous path.
+This works the same as the command `ls` does, except you can provide it an ambiguous path.
 It will then list out everything in that directory with permissions, size, date last modified, and the name.

 Example:
 ```